Download Our Free E-book

 Our online platform will provide a portal for creditors and debtors to check in with the process, make a payment, and seek further support on their situation.
 The statutory Notices are part of the timeline to the enforcement of a judgment and should be understood in the context of progressing a judgment from notice of its existence (Notice of Enforcement) through to sale (Notice of Sale).
-In between, there are opportunities for the matter to be resolved and it is vital there is visibility on where people find themselves along a timeline which is not always straightforward.
+In between, there are opportunities for the matter to be resolved and it is vital there is visibility on where people find themselves along a timeline that is not always straightforward.

 Watch out for more news on Shergroup’s portal fondly known as “SHERPA” in the weeks ahead.